-The Government Information unit at the Alkek Library has a wide variety of print maps from Soil Surveys across Texas ... to National Forest maps throughout the United States ... to CIA maps of countries around the world.
+The 3rd floor map cases at the Alkek Library have a wide variety of print maps from Soil Surveys across Texas ... to National Forest maps throughout the United States ... to CIA maps of countries around the world.

 Atlases are shelved on Range 50 at the south end of the Gov Info unit.
 Larger atlases may also be found in the atlas cases and folio shelves to the south and southwest of Range 50.